 The truth is that customers are in control.
 They can come and go as they wish and you can do everything in your power to make them stay but ultimately, the final decision is down to them.
 Despite this, what you can do, is play on their mindset and the way they behave by guiding them through the journey and helping to make up their minds for them.

 Often, customers just need a nudge in the right direction as that is one way to decrease cart abandon rate.
 It is important that customers feel valued, so you need to think about their needs, take care of them and offer them a solution to their problem.
 When you do this right, you will find that you increase average order value along with your conversion rates and that will improve your overall profits.

 So, if you understand how to increase CRO and make the right decisions, then it will ensure that customers really do decide to make a purchase from you.

-A/B Testing is all about ensuring that you give your visitors and customers exactly what they want.
+A/B Testing is all about ensuring that you give your visitors and customers exactly what they want, so you can create an effective digital marekting plan.
 When you carry out A/B Testing, you basically take your webpage or app and change it to create a second version.
 This can be a significant change or something as simple as moving a button.
 You then show half of your traffic the original and the other half the new version.
 You are then able to measure how many visitors become a conversion based on the version that you offered.
 This makes it possible for you to determine whether making a change to the experience worked in a positive or negative way.
 Google offers a free service known as Google Optimise, which can help you to determine just what makes your customers tick when they arrive at your website and is an important tool for eCommerce conversion optimisation.

 Changing the Position of Buttons